 For the preschool/kindergarten classes, the Tuesday will be for new children only, and they will attend for one hour.
 Wednesday will also be for new children only, and the school day will last for 1.5 hours.
 On Thursday, school is for 2 hours and both new and returning children will attend.
-Friday will commence regular school hours for both half-day and full-day classes, with all students in attendance.
+Friday will consist of the full 2-hour and 40-minute school session with all students in attendance.